 Start IPA monthly payments (if any)

 If you have sufficient surplus income, you will be asked to agree to an Income Payments Agreement (IPA).
-Most people don’t – only 1 in 8 people who go bankrupt have to pay an IPA.
+Most people don’t – only about 1 in 6 people who went bankrupt in 2017 had to pay an IPA.

 If an IPA is agreed, it will last for three years from the date it starts, usually a few months after your bankruptcy date.
 An IPA cannot be set up after you are discharged.